percy/cli/packages/client/README.md

 - `project` — Project slug (**required** when using `commit`)
 - `timeout` — Timeout in milliseconds to wait with no updates (**default** `10 * 60 * 1000`)
 - `interval` — Interval in miliseconds to check for updates (**default** `1000`)
-- `progress` — Function to call on each update with build data